 If you do not agree with the Academic Registrar’s decision you may seek a review by writing to the Executive Director Academic Services.

-There are other avenues for resolving complaints, for example the Office of the Ombudsman however, please note, these will have expected that you would have exhausted the Open Polytechnic complaints processes in the first instance before they will investigate.
+Please note, both of these will have expected that you would have exhausted the Open Polytechnic complaints processes in the first instance before they will investigate.